maxxiimo/coding-design/chp1-information-architecting.md

 ### Storytelling in Web Design

 Back in 2008, at "An Event Apart: Boston," I listened to [Jason Santa Maria][] – then the Creative Director of Happy Cog Studios – give a presentation called "Good Design Ain't Easy."
-He described how stories were being told by design, with the designer in effect becoming the narrator.
+In his presentation he described how stories were being told by design, with the designer in effect becoming the narrator.
 Another presenter at Fidelity Investments that same year also talked about storytelling and its importance in design.
 Although I no longer remember his name, I do remember his talks thesis: people understand and remember stories.

 These talks have stuck with me over the years, and they have become the way I view information architecting and visual design; as storytelling.
-What follows is an explanation of how to build a story for your website and translate that into code, and beginning with the [next chapter][Chapter 2] we will begin to explore creating the sites look and feel (visual design) from the same perspective.
+What follows is an explanation of how to build a story for your website and translate that into code, and beginning with [Chapter 2][] we will begin to explore creating the sites "look and feel" (visual design) from the same perspective of storytelling.

 As a front end developer, without getting super complex or requiring a gazillion dollars, there are three basic ways to go about designing a website: